SFe-Team-was-taken/SFe/sfe-specification-4.0u19.md

 - If this sub-chunk is missing, and no ROM samples are found, show a suitable error message.
 - This sub-chunk supports containerisation in banks with a `wMajor` value of `3` or greater.
 (Update 9)

-### 5.7.2 About sdta structure modes (Update 9)
+### 5.7.2 About sdta structure modes (Update 19)

-In SFe 4, there are four different types of sample data structures that are used:
+In this specification, four different types of sample data structures are described:

 - SFe Compression (SFeC) mode (containerised)
 - Uncompressed containerised (UCC) mode (containerised)
 - Legacy 24-bit (sm24) mode (non-containerised)
 - Legacy 16-bit mode (non-containerised)

+Only containerised modes are allowed in SFe 4 banks.
+Programs must write containerised samples with no exceptions.

+Non-containerised modes are described here only for legacy SF2.0x compatibility.

 ### 5.7.3 Containerised modes (Update 9)